How to Craft an Elevator Pitch for Your Next Job Interview - Kyrabe Stories

 Now, let’s wrap it up in a way that leaves the interviewer excited to keep the conversation going.

-🔸 “I’m excited to bring my creativity and strategy to your team—how do you see this role growing in the next year?”
+🔸 “I’m excited to bring my creativity and strategy to the company!
+How do you see this role growing in the next year?”

 🔸 “I’d love to learn more about how your team collaborates on projects!”